Mechanic-max/sample/README.md

 # sample
-this is just a ssample repo made by MrMechanic
+this is just a sample repo made by MrMechanic